gregsantos/ip-derivative-agent/DEPLOYMENT_GUIDE.md

 **This will**:

 1. Deploy IPDerivativeAgent contract
-2. Transfer ownership to AGENT_ADDRESS
+2. Transfer ownership to AGENT_OWNER_ADDRESS
 3. Verify contract on StoryScan
 4. Save deployment info to `deployment.txt`